A boy with cerebral palsy has raised more than £7,800 in less than 24 hours by taking to the streets of his local town.

 View this post on Instagram

-Patrick, of Alderley Edge in Cheshire, set an initial fundraising target of £1,000, but has smashed that with his total now standing at over £7,800.
+Patrick, of Alderley Edge in Cheshire, set an initial fundraising target of £1,000, but in just 24 hours smashed that by raising £7,845.

 Martha Wood, from the Bendrigg Trust, said: “All the team watched Patrick’s video and it instantly brought a huge smile to all of our faces.